lerenn/asyncapi-codegen/examples/ping/v3/README.md

 // ID, then it will return the first message on the reply channel.
 //
-// Note: it will indefinitely wait for messages as context has no timeout resp, err := ctrl.RequestPongMessageOnPongChannelWithPingMessageOnPingChannel(context.Background(), req)
+// Note: it will indefinitely wait for messages as context has no timeout resp, err := ctrl.RequestPongOnPongChannelWithPingOnPingChannel(context.Background(), req)
 // -- Error management

 // Use the response